AndrejRistic24/arduino-solar-tracker/README.md

 - 3D print of the components carrying the panel and LDRs; Now just a demonstration model
 - Missing a slip ring for better and safer movement of cables
 - Comments in codes are not in English
+- Non consistent names of variables in different codes
-- Tracking doesnt have a limit in code number 4 (360motor)
+- Tracking doesnt have a time limit in code number 4 (360motor)
+- Code should be more readable, updates in "TRACKING" case and "moveServo" function needed
-- Not the
+-